floledermann/stimsrv/README.md

 ## Configuring tasks

-stimsrv comes with a library of reusable fundamental tasks that can be adapted to the needs of an experiment.
+stimsrv comes with a library of reusable basic tasks that can be adapted to the needs of an experiment.
 See section ["Implementing tasks"](#implementing-tasks) for how to implement your own tasks.

 To create a task, simply call its creation function, sepcifying the task's configuration parameters.